Classification of Livestock Upon Divorce

 Owning spouses realizing the limits of the exchange theory have sometimes tried to argue that calves constitute income from their mothers.
 In states in which income from separate property is unconditionally separate, this argument could carry weight.
 In states in which income from separate property is unconditionally marital, this argument of course does not make the calves separate property.
 See Rhodus v.
 McKinley, 16 S.W.3d 615 (Mo.
 Ct.
 App.
 2000); In re Marriage of Ballay, 924 S.W.2d 572 (Mo.
 Ct.
 App.
 1996) (rejecting an argument that dairy cattle should be treated differently from beef cattle); Elder v.
 Elder, 824 S.W.2d 520 (Mo.
 Ct.
 App.
 1992); Preuss v.
 Preuss, 195 Wis.
 2d 95, 536 N.W.2d 101 (Ct.
 App.
 1995) (growth in cattle herd is income, not appreciation).

 In states in which only passive income remains separate, calves are probably active income from their parents.
 Cows do not produce children on their own; both mother and calf must be cared for.
 In many situations, the farmer's marital efforts and/or marital funds provide the care.
 See Gutierrez v.
 Gutierrez, 791 S.W.2d 659 (Tex.
 App.
 1990).
 In addition, from a biological standpoint, calves are income from both their mothers and their fathers.
 In the not-uncommon situation in which the services of the bull are rented rather than owned by the farmer, and marital funds are used to pay the rental cost, the calf seems particularly likely to be a product of marital contributions.

-Go to: Classification of Assets Category
+Classification of Assets Category